auth0/docs/articles/migrations/index.md

 Customers are still encouraged to migrate applications to the latest version of Lock 11 and Auth0.js 9 **as soon as possible** in order to ensure that applications continue to function properly.

-Please refer to our migration guides for [Auth0.js](/libraries/auth0js/v9/migration-guide) and for [Lock](/libraries/lock/v11/migration-guide) for instructions on upgrading your Auth0 implementation prior to **July 16, 2018**.
+Please refer to our [Legacy Lock API Deprecation Guide](/migrations/guides/legacy-lock-api-deprecation) for instructions on upgrading your Auth0 implementation prior to **July 16, 2018**.

 #### Am I affected by the change?